PufferFinance/UniFi/l1-contracts/docs/registration.md

 ### Validator Registration

 Before any validators can be registered, the `UniFiAVSManager` contract performs a crucial check using the `podIsDelegated` modifier.
-This check demonstrates the mutual trust between the operator and the podOwner.
-Here's the code snippet for the modifier:
+This check demonstrates the mutual trust between the operator and the podOwner:

 ```solidity
 modifier podIsDelegated(address podOwner) {